dylanjm987/Dylan-McEntyre/index.md

 layout: default
 ---

 This is my first real attempt at creating a website.
 Github pages makes it simpler than you'd think.
 Eventually, I'd like to use this site as a portfolio, but for now it's just a fun project to help me learn.

 ## Why?

 I'm not sure.
-I enjoy creating things and have been interested in technology since the 6th grade when my math teacher had us do CodeAcademy.
-When I was in 6th grade, I did not think I would be doing this right now but here I am.
-Life is learning and I'd be doing a disservice to myself by not taking advantage of all the resources that I have to learn.
+Creating for the joy of creation.
+Also a wise man told me that life is learning and I think I'd be doing a disservice to myself by not using all of my resources to learn.

 ## Tunes

-Every heart sings a song, incomplete, until another heart whispers back.
-Those who wish to sing always find a song.
-At the touch of a lover, everyone becomes a poet. ― Plato
+"The music is still beautiful even though the records broken."-Christian Gates "I'd rather be a pro at being myself than be an idiot trying to be somebody else."-Albert Shepard
 * [Sampha: Tiny Desk Concert](https://www.youtube.com/watch?v=WyXFfKYbtQU&list=PLZvG55UB2zVIp28Qbj9tK-dy1gSTNtJYp&index=37&pp=gAQBiAQB8AUB)
 * [Jon Batiste: Tiny Desk Concert](https://www.youtube.com/watch?v=ze4xcmBFvaE&list=PLZvG55UB2zVIp28Qbj9tK-dy1gSTNtJYp&index=42&pp=gAQBiAQB8AUB)
 * [Mariachi Flor De Toloache: Tiny Desk Concert](https://www.youtube.com/watch?v=-rl26QKPHtE&list=PLZvG55UB2zVIp28Qbj9tK-dy1gSTNtJYp&index=1&t=950s&pp=gAQBiAQB8AUB)